neuroidss/Singularity-Agent-Factory/README.md

 3.  **Universal Tool-Based Interaction**: All actors, whether human or AI, interact with the system by executing **Tools**.
 There are no backdoors.
 This ensures every action is explicit, logged, and contributes to the system's history, making the entire organization transparent and auditable.

-4.  **Changing Governance is the Prime Directive**: The agent's primary way to solve novel problems is to evolve the system's **Governance** (its set of tools and workflows).
+4.  **Self-Governance is the Prime Directive**: The agent's primary way to solve novel problems is to evolve the system's **Governance** (its set of tools and workflows).
 The system is bootstrapped by a `Tool Creator` tool, which can, in turn, create new tools—including those that might one day modify the core agent logic itself.

 5.  **Hybrid Human-AI Operation**: Humans can fill Roles just like agents.
 However, to ensure the system's progress is never blocked, a Circle Lead can reassign a Role from a human to an agent if needed, maintaining the operational flow.